box/box-content-preview/src/lib/annotations/README.md

         },
     }
 });

-See **Enabling/Disabling Annotations and Annotation Types** below for more details on viewer specific annotation configurations.

 ```

 | Parameter | Description |
 | --- | --- |
 | annotator | Viewer-specific annotator configurations object |